 1 John 1:3 - That which we have seen and heard declare we unto you, that ye also may have fellowship with us: and truly our fellowship is with the Father, and with his Son Jesus Christ.

+John was a Jew and had first hand account of who Jesus was.
+Jews ARE NOT trinitarians.
+And John never taught trinitarianism!
 The verse above reinforces that there is a specific relationship and it involves a Father and a Son.
 Is this role playing?
 No, this is real and literal.
 It says that our fellowship is with the Father and the Son.
 No one else is mentioned here.
+Just two, not three.

 1 John 4:9 - "In this was manifested the love of God toward us, because that God sent his only begotten Son into the world, that we might live through him."